 - He once ran 350 miles in three days—without stopping and with no sleep.

-- He’s run the Badwater Ultramarathon seven times.
+- He’s finished the Badwater Ultramarathon ten times.
 It starts in Death Valley, 250 feet below sea level and concludes, 135 miles later, halfway up Mt.
 Whitney, at 8,360 feet.
-He won the race in 2004 on his fifth attempt.

 I was so inspired by the article, I bought his book, Ultramarathon Man: Confessions of an All Night Runner and devoured it.
 I then made a commitment to run my first ever half marathon.
-I have run one per year ever since.
+I’ve run several since, though it’s never easy.

-In another interview in Outside magazine, Dean makes an important point that many of us have forgotten:
+But that’s good.
+In an interview with Outside, Karnazes makes an important point that many of us have forgotten:

 Western culture has things a little backwards right now.
 We think that if we had every comfort available to us, we’d be happy.
 We equate comfort with happiness.
 And now we’re so comfortable we’re miserable.
 There’s no struggle in our lives.
 No sense of adventure.
 We get in a car, we get in an elevator, it all comes easy.
 What I’ve found is that I’m never more alive than when I’m pushing and I’m in pain, and I’m struggling for high achievement, and in that struggle I think there’s a magic.